Skip to main content

 operator: Exists

-# Tolerate TKE's taints to avoid circular dependencies during first installation
+# Tolerate TKE taints — avoid bootstrap circular dependency at first install

 - key: "tke.cloud.tencent.com/uninitialized"